Managed Care – Eight Reasons Why MCOs Smell Like Pre-Minced Garlic

 Rancid, I say.
 Rancid!

-Posted on February 3, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, ACTT, Administrative Costs, Alliance, Behavioral health, CABHA, Cardinal Innovations, CenterPoint, Decrease in Medicaid Spending, DHHS, EastPointe, ECBH, Health Care Providers and Services, In Home Care Services, Knicole Emanuel, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Contracts, Medicaid Costs, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Outpatient Behavioral Health, Partners, Psychiatrists, Psychologists, Residential Services, Sandhills, Smokey Mountain Center, Tax Dollars, Taxes, Taxpayers, Termination of Medicaid Contract, Trillium and tagged Administrative Costs, Alliance, Alliance Behavioral Healthcare, Behavioral health, Cardinal, Cardinal CEO, Cardinal Innovations, EastPOinte, Gordon & Rees, Knicole Emanuel, Managed care, Managed Care Organizations, MCO, MCO Catchment area, MCO consolidation, Medicaid, Medicaid recipients, North Carolina, Partners Behavioral Health, Richard Topping, Sandhills, Smoky Mountain Behavioral Health, Tax Dollars, Taxpayers, Taxpayor's Money, Trillium.
+Posted on February 3, 2017, in "Single State Agency", 1915 b/c Waiver, Access to Care, ACTT, Administrative Costs, Alliance, Behavioral health, CABHA, Cardinal Innovations, CenterPoint, Decrease in Medicaid Spending, EastPointe, ECBH, Health Care Providers and Services, In Home Care Services, Knicole Emanuel, Managed Care, MCO, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Contracts, Medicaid Costs, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursement, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Outpatient Behavioral Health, Partners, Psychiatrists, Psychologists, Residential Services, Sandhills, Smokey Mountain Center, Tax Dollars, Taxes, Taxpayers, Termination of Medicaid Contract, Trillium and tagged Administrative Costs, Alliance, Alliance Behavioral Healthcare, Behavioral health, Cardinal, Cardinal CEO, Cardinal Innovations, EastPOinte, Gordon & Rees, Knicole Emanuel, Managed care, Managed Care Organizations, MCO, MCO Catchment area, MCO consolidation, Medicaid, Medicaid recipients, North Carolina, Partners Behavioral Health, Richard Topping, Sandhills, Smoky Mountain Behavioral Health, Tax Dollars, Taxpayers, Taxpayor's Money, Trillium.
 Bookmark the permalink.
 12 Comments.